djriver4/n8n-make-converter/__tests__/DOCUMENTATION.md

 - `loadFixture`: Loads a fixture file from the fixtures directory
 - `compareWorkflows`: Compares two workflows and returns whether they match and any differences found
+- `validate-codebase.ts`: Utilities for validating the codebase structure
 - Custom matchers for workflow comparison
 - Validation utilities

+## Custom Matchers

+The testing framework includes custom matchers to make it easier to test workflow conversions:

+- `toMatchWorkflowStructure`: Compares two workflows and checks if they have the same structure, ignoring non-essential properties like IDs and positions.

 ## Writing New Tests